itwritsmall/itwritsmall.github.io/_drafts/2020-05-25-setup-powercli-ubuntu.md

 ---

 layout: blog
-title: "Set Up PowerCLI on Ubuntu Desktop"
+title: "Setting Up a PowerCLI Development Environment on Ubuntu Desktop"
 categories: [blog]
 tags: [PowerCLI, vSphere, Ubuntu, Powershell, Visual Studio Code, Git]
-summary: How to create a vSphere PowerCLI development environment on Ubuntu Linux Desktop.
+summary: How to confiugre a vSphere PowerCLI development environment on Ubuntu Linux Desktop using Microsoft Powershell and Visual Studio along with GitHub.
 ---
-*How to confiugre a vSphere PowerCLI development environment on Ubuntu Linux Desktop.*

-### Introduction
+## Introduction

-VSphere PowerCLI can be used to automate nearly all elements on VMWare infrastructure.
-PowerCLI is a Powershell add-on and Powershell can now be installed on Windows or Linux.
-We'll go the Linux route and install onto Ubuntu Desktop.
-Other elements that will make up the development environment will include Microsoft Visual Studio Code and Git.
+VSphere PowerCLI can be used to automate the management of nearly all elements of a VMWare infrastructure.
+PowerCLI is a Powershell add-on and Powershell can be installed on Windows or Linux.
+This post will go the Linux route and install that onto Ubuntu Desktop.
+Also available for WIndows and Linux is VIsua Studio Code, which will serve as an IDE for the combo.

 ## Goals

-1. Install test Powershell
-1. Install and test PowerCLI
-1. Install Visual Studio Code and plug-ins
-1. Install Git
-1. Create a GitHub repository
-1. Synchronize the GitHUb rpository between the development machine and the cloud
+This post will step you through the process of getting a VSphere PowerCLI environment installed so that you can write code that automates the management of VMWare environments.

 ## Prerequisites

 1. A virtual or physical machine with Ubuntu 18.04 Desktop installed
 1. A VMWare environment running VCenter
-1. A GitHub account

 ### Ubuntu 18.04 Desktop